-Catching the “Gold Rush” fever Louis headed west to Salt Lake City, where he opened King & Co, a pawnshop and trading post that stocked mining supplies, guns and suitcases.
+Catching the “Gold Rush” fever Louis headed west to Salt Lake City, where he opened King & Co, a mining and trading post that stocked mining supplies, guns, and suitcases.
 Here, the King family provided the miners with supplies while purchasing the precious stones and metals mined locally.
 Having acquired a large gold inventory, Louis eventually decided to specialize and focus on jewelry exclusively.

 In January 1912, the King family moved the business to the heart of Salt Lake City, reopening as King’s Jewelers.
 A family legacy was born.

-The store’s location in the major tourist market led to great prosperity for the business, which led Abe King to explore his options in another tourist destination, South Florida.
+The store’s location in the major tourist market led to great prosperity for the business, prompting Abe King to explore his options in another tourist destination, South Florida.
 Abe introduces King’s Jewelers to Miami Beach.

 The Washington Ave. store was another triumph for the family, which dispatched Martin to open a second Miami Beach location on Lincoln Road.
 In addition to manufacturing fine diamonds and gold jewelry, Martin King also began importing and wholesaling diamonds.
 For more than 30 years, King Jewelers thrived by catering to local residents, tourists, and celebrities such as Frank Sinatra, Dean Martin, Jerry Lewis and Sammy Davis Jr., all of whom frequented what was unquestionably one of the most famous stores in Greater Miami.